Treaty Trader (E1) and Treaty Investor (E2)

 Do not contact the Consulate for information on the status of your case.
 You will be contacted if more information is required or when the officer is ready to schedule your interview.

-Spouses and unmarried children less than 21 years of age, regardless of nationality, who wish to accompany or join the principal visa holder in the United States for the duration of his/her stay require derivative E visas.
+Spouses and unmarried children under the age of 21, regardless of nationality, who wish to accompany or join the principal visa holder in the United States for the duration of his/her stay require derivative E visas.
 If applying separately from the principal applicant, a copy of the principle applicant's E visa or the I-797 Approval Notice will be required in addition to the regular application documents.
 Spouses and/or children who do not intend to reside in the United States with the principal visa holder, but visit for vacations only, may be eligible to apply for visitor (B-2) visas, or if qualified, travel visa free under the Visa Waiver Program (VWP).
 Please click here to review the list of documents family members should submit.

 Please click here to find information for partners and common-law spouses